tryambak2019/OozieWorkflow/README.md

-# Oozie pipeline to automate download and ingest data to hive tables
+## Oozie pipeline to automate download and ingest data to hive tables

-An oozie pipeline to perform the following Actions.
+Action 1 - Execute script bash that downloads and store data for yesterday.
 Schedule the job to run at everyday.

-Action 1 - Execute script bash that downloads and store data for yesterday

 Action 2 - Stores data in partitioned directory in HDFS